 In addition to the above structural variables, permeability associated with stratigraphic factors may play an important role in localizing hydrothermal circulation.
 Stratigraphic contacts in volcanic sequences can be manifest as zones of breccia.
 These brecciated contact zones may have matrix porosity and permeability that are important aspects of the flow system.
 The distance from the nearest stratigraphic contact (contactnear) is calculated as the difference between the distance to the nearest stratigraphic contact along each well and the maximum distance to a contact in the dataset.
-In this case high values of contactnear would be expected to correlate with production.
+In this case, high values of contactnear would be expected to correlate with production.
 Alternatively, intact volumes of rock, i.e. areas in thick geologic units, far from stratigraphic contacts, may focus strain on a relatively small number of dominant, high-aperture, fractures.
-In this case, areas with high values for unitthick, the thickness of each stratigraphic unit from the 3D geologic map, would be favorable for localizing hydrothermal circulation.
+Areas with high values for unitthick, the thickness of each stratigraphic unit from the 3D geologic map, would be favorable for localizing hydrothermal circulation in this case.
 As another alternative, the two discrete production reservoirs at Brady (~300-600 m and ~1750 m depth) occur in particular stratigraphic units.
 The shallower reservoir occurs in a relatively thick section Miocene mafic to intermediate volcanic rocks.
 It is possible that these units have high matrix porosity and/or permeability and/or are particularly favorable for developing highly transmissive fracture systems when faulted.
 The goodlith variable returns ‘1’ for well intervals in one of these stratigraphic units and ‘0’ for intervals in other units.

 Temperature (modeltemp):

 Advection is a much more efficient means of heat transport than conduction.
 Higher temperatures, therefore, are expected within or very near transmissive fluid flow conduits.
-Equilibrated temperature logs from thirty-nine deep (as deep as ~2 km) geothermal wells and seventy-nine shallow (~150 m) temperature gradient wells (Shevenell et al., 2012) are utilized to build a 3D temperature model.
+Equilibrated temperature logs from thirty-nine deep (as deep as ~2 km) geothermal wells and seventy-nine shallow (~150 m) temperature gradient wells (Shevenell et al., 2012) were utilized to build a 3D temperature model (Siler et al., 2020).
 The modeled temperature (modeltemp) is projected to each of the forty-seven wells.